Belarus tightens grip on foreign media coverage as anti-government protests swell

 From Lithuania she has called on people to protest, workers in state factories to go on strike and members of the security forces to join the opposition.
 She also set up a Coordination Council including prominent members of society to negotiate a power transition.

-Lukashenko rebuffed the council and authorities arrested two of its members, Olga Kovalkova and Sergei Dylevskiy.
-The pair were Saturday transferred from a police detention center to Zhodino Prison, according to the press office of the council.
+Lukashenko rebuffed the council, and authorities arrested two of its members, Olga Kovalkova and Sergei Dylevskiy.
+The pair were transferred Saturday from a police detention center to Zhodino Prison, according to the press office of the council.

 Police interrogated another council member, Nobel Prize-winning author Svetlana Alexievich, on Wednesday but later released her.

 Authorities have charged another key opposition organizer, Yuri Voskresensky, with organizing protests.
 He was on the team of another one of Lukashenko’s jailed election rivals, former banker Viktor Babariko.
-Two other Babariko campaign members Vitaly Krivko and Andrei Yaroshevich were also arrested according to local media.
+Two other Babariko campaign members, Vitaly Krivko and Andrei Yaroshevich, were also arrested, according to local media.

 Facing a furious nation, Belarus’s Lukashenko says he would rather be killed than agree to new elections